r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 export TAR_OPTIONS="--force-local"
 ```

+On ARM, the corresponding bin directory for the toolchain would be
+`aarch64-w64-mingw32.static.posix/bin` (instead of
+`x86_64-w64-mingw32.static.posix/bin`).

 Test that the tools are available by running

 ```
 which make gcc pdflatex tar
 ```

-Note: GNU `tar`, which is part of Rtools43, does not work with colons used
+Note: GNU `tar`, which is part of Rtools44, does not work with colons used
 in drive letters on Windows paths, because it instead uses colons when
 specifying non-local archives.
 By adding `--force-local` to `TAR_OPTIONS`,
 this is disabled and colons work for drive letters.
 One can, instead, use